 At what point, if any, is the expired domain name made available to others than the RAE (e.g. sale, auction, transfer to registrars or an affiliate’s account).

 In most cases, the registrar can in theory renew or transfer the registration to the registrar or a third party immediately upon expiration.
 However, several registrars specify that in practice this only happens at the renew grace period provided by the registrar to the RAE.
-In certain cases, the registration is put up for action after a certain period of time, e.g. 25 days or 30 days after expiration.
+In certain cases, the registration is put up for action after a certain period of time, e.g. 25 days, 30 days or 35 days after expiration.

 If a reseller was involved in the original transaction: